petrarch1603/PeelOrange/README.md

 The Tissot indicatrix is a legendary breakthrough in understanding map projections.
 There is an [excellent QGIS plugin](https://plugins.qgis.org/plugins/tiss/) by Ervin Wirth and Péter Kun for plotting these indicatrices in QGIS.

-However, these indicatrices do not visualize the subtle granularity in scale distortions in different projections.
-If the cartographer is trying to fine-tune their projection to contain their distortion under 10% it will be difficult to uncover this by looking at ellipses.
+However, these indicatrices do not visualize the subtle granularity in scale distortions on different projections.
+If the cartographer is trying to fine-tune their projection to contain their distortion under 10% it will be difficult to uncover this by looking at widely spaced ellipses.
 These indicatrices are generally plotted on fixed meridians and parallels and number in the dozens.
 Peel Orange calculates thousands of points and assigns them a scale distortion.
 This blanket of information gives the cartographer a better understanding of the distortion.